platynowy/anki-manual-pl/stats.md

 ----------

-The statistics window is accessed by clicking on the graphs icon in the top right of the main window, or by pressing Shift+S. The statistics window will show statistics from the currently selected deck and any subdecks.
-If you click on "collection" on the bottom left, statistics will be shown for your entire collection instead.
+The statistics window is accessed by clicking on the graphs icon in the top right of the main window, or by pressing T. The statistics window will show statistics from the currently selected deck and any subdecks.
+If you click on "collection" on the bottom left, statystyki will be shown for your entire collection instead.
+On 2.1.28+, aditionaly, you can display graphs for arbitrary searches by adding filters in the search box.

+Anki 2.1.28+ introduces redesigned graphs.
+The old graphs are currently still accessible with a shift+click on the Stats button.

+ For Anki 2.1.28+, by default Anki will show you statistics for the previous year.
+ You can change this to all history scope or deck life scope at the top.
+(The "today" section at the top is of course unaffected by this selection.)

-By default Anki will show you statistics for the previous month.
+For older versions of Anki, by default Anki will show you statistics for the previous month.
 You can change this to a year scope or deck life scope at the bottom.
-(The "today" section at the top is of course unaffected by this selection.)
+(The “today” section at the top is of course unaffected by this selection.)

-Clicking on "Save Image" will save an image of the statistics to a file on your desktop to make it easy to share your statistics with others.
+ Clicking on "Save PDF" will save an PDF document of the statistics to a file on your desktop to make it easy to share your statistics with others.

 When you delete notes, their review history is maintained in Anki.
 It